Norman–Arab–Byzantine culture: Norman–Arab–Byzantine architecture

-Norman-Arab-Byzantine scholarship
+Norman–Arab–Byzantine scholarship

 The translation of scholarly texts from Greek and Arabic into Latin was common in Sicily, especially in Palermo.
 Henricus Aristippus would play a major part in one of the most famous translations to take place in Palermo.
-Serving as the chief advisor to William I, Aristippus would be the one to bring Ptolemy's pivotal work The Almagest to Sicily from Constantinople after being gifted the text by Emperor Manuel Comnenos.
+Serving as the chief advisor to William I, Aristippus would be the one to bring Ptolemy's pivotal work the Almagest to Sicily from Constantinople after being gifted the text by Emperor Manuel Comnenos.
 The text would then be translated from Greek to Latin by an unknown figure.
 This was typical of William's court, which was known as being a center of Greek studies in both philosophy and natural sciences.
 Al-Idrisi was the most famous Muslim scholar in Norman Sicily, as already mentioned for his geographical work under Roger II.
 He would continue his work under William I, who sponsored him to create a new edition of his Geography, write a book on medicinal plants, and to craft several works of poetry.
-Beyond al-Idrisi, the Greek theologian Neiros Doxopatres would enjoy the patronage of Roger at his court.
+Beyond al-Idrisi, the Greek theologian Neilos Doxopatres would enjoy the patronage of Roger at his court.

-Key Figures
+Key figures

 Roger II

 Roger II was a prominent symbol of the cultural interaction in Norman Sicily.
 He was known to be knowledgeable in Greek, Arabic, and Latin.
 This knowledge showed itself in Roger's documents, with an estimated 75-80% of his royal charters being written in Greek.
 The Byzantine influence on Roger was clear from early on in his life, with his formative years spent in Messina on Sicily's heavily Greek Eastern coast.
 He was tutored by Greeks and his use of Fabian warfare tactics and his interest in administration and finance are all interpreted as signs of the Byzantine influence on the ruler.
 He also described himself as a Basileus rather than the Latin Rex.

 This is not to dismiss the influence of Arabic culture on Roger II.
-He often referenced himself both as a “defender of Christianity” and as “powerful through the grace of Allah.”
+He often referenced himself both as a "defender of Christianity" and as "powerful through the grace of Allah."
 He was also known to sit in state underneath a bejeweled parasol gifted to him by the Fatimid Caliph.
 In fact, Roger's love for Arabic culture was so pronounced that Ibn al-Athir would go so far as to point out a rumor that the king was actually a Muslim when writing about him.